 Jesus said that if his disciples would not bear witness, “the stones would cry out” (Luke 19:40).
-Yet in a sense, the stones do cry out!
-Archeological work across the Bible lands has lent dramatic support to Bible claims.
+In a sense, the stones do cry out!
+Archeological work across the Bible lands has lent dramatic support to Biblical claims.

 I have a lifelong interest in the archeology of the Bible.
 This blog began as a personal study project to accompany our weekly Bible reading schedule.
-As I read the assigned portion of the week, I also research the geography and archeology of the area as it relates to the Bible reading.
+As I read the assigned portion for the week, I also research the geography and archeology of the area as it relates to the Bible reading.
 I was amazed at just how often archeology has illuminated our understanding of the Bible account.
-There is a myth that archeology has little to say about Biblical accounts or even that it has proven the Bible record to be false.
-On the contrary, time and again archeological work in the Bible lands has supported the Bible record.
+There is a myth that archeology has had little to tell us about Biblical history or even that it has proven the Bible to be false.
+On the contrary, time and again archeology has demonstrated the reliability of the Bible record.

 Unless otherwise noted, the content of this website may not be changed or altered without the permission of the author and you may not sell or directly profit from its publication.